standardnotes/docs/docs/self-hosting/docker.md

   > **Note** You can safely escape from logs with CTRL+C

-  > **Note** Microservices depend on each other and because of that they are starting sequentially in our setup.
-In the logs you will most probably observe that one service is waiting for another to start with lines like: "XYZ is unavailable yet - waiting for it to start" where XYZ is the dependent service name.
+  > **Note** Microservices depend on each other and start sequentially in our setup.
+In the logs you will likely observe that one service is waiting for another to start with lines like: "XYZ is unavailable yet - waiting for it to start" where XYZ is the dependent service name.
 This is expected.

    Everything should be up and running once you observe that the `API Gateway` service has started by seeing the following line as one of the last ones in logs: